Enscape

 Enscape is a commercial real-time rendering and virtual reality plugin.
-It is mainly used in the architecture, engineering, and construction fields and is developed and maintained by Enscape GmbH, founded in 2013 and based in Karlsruhe, Germany with an office in New York, United States.
-In 2022, Enscape's developer Enscape GmbH merged with Chaos, developer of competing rendering software V-Ray.
+It is mainly used in the architecture, engineering, and construction fields for real-time visualization, interactive design reviews, and client communication.
+It is developed and maintained by Chaos, whose headquarters are based in Karlsruhe, Germany.

+In 2022, Enscape's developer, Enscape GmbH, merged with Chaos, developer of the rendering software V-Ray.

 Overview

 The main focus of Enscape lies in the calculation of realistic visualizations of architecture with low operating complexity.
 A real-time method is applied to achieve higher iteration speeds at the planning project by reducing waiting times.
 The respective CAD model is used, for example, to derive a virtual reality simulation.

 Enscape uses OpenGL 4.4 and Vulkan and provides photorealistic representations of the underlying CAD models.
 With the help of a path-tracing procedure and physically based material models, the global illumination can be visualized realistically.

 The following design solutions are currently supported: